top of page

 Prunes are famous as laxatives because of their high fiber content.
 They are also high in vitamins, minerals, and natural antioxidants.
 They are also high in beta-carotene and citric acid and replenish the body's electrolytes.

-From an Ayurvedic point of view, they are balanced for Vata and Pitta, being heavy and sweet, and have beneficial qualities for Kapha because of their laxative effect.
-Vata should be cautious in overuse due to the high potassium in prunes, making it a diuretic that can dry; sprinkling a pinch of salt on the theme counterbalances this nature.
+From an Ayurvedic point of view, they are balanced for Vata and Pitta, are heavy and sweet, and have beneficial qualities for Kapha due to their laxative effect.
+Vata should be cautious about overuse due to prunes' high potassium content, which can be diuretic and drying; sprinkling a pinch of salt on the theme counterbalances this nature.

 Equipment Needed